-“With the Tsar’s Imprimatur: The Sale Deed of a Circassian Slave, 1864,” in Russian-Arab Worlds: A Documentary History, ed.
-Eileen Kane, Masha Kirasirova, Margaret Litvin (Oxford University Press, forthcoming 2022).
+“With the Tsar’s Imprimatur: A Slave Sale Deed from Russia’s North Caucasus (1864),” in Russian-Arab Worlds: A Documentary History, ed.
+Eileen Kane, Masha Kirasirova, Margaret Litvin (Oxford University Press, forthcoming 2023).

 Review of Amanda Brickell Bellows, American Slavery and Russian Serfdom in the Post emancipation Imagination.
 H-Russia, H-Net Reviews.
 July 2021.

 Sergey Salushchev and Kali Yamboliev, “Unfortunately, Some Mistake Were Made”: Joseph Stalin and Public History in Post-Independence Georgia,” The Public Historian 42, no. 3 (2020): 33-60.

 “Authenticity, Identity and Hegemony in the Context of Global Governance.“ Perspectives on Global Development and Technology 13, no. 1-2 (2014): 281–295.